Frequently Asked Questions

 Yes.
-You should seek cover for the risk of participating as an active member of a Tall Ship's crew.
-We recommend Topsail Insurance, who are used by our crew: http://www.topsailinsurance.co.uk/a/TSL
+You are required to obtain cover for the risk of participating as an active member of a Tall Ship's crew.
+Suitable Insurance can be obtained from Topsail Insurance or Bishop Skinner.

 We do not issue a ticket for your voyage.
 Your booking details are recorded on the vessel and will be checked when you board.
 Joining instructions will be sent approximately four weeks before your voyage.
 Please bring these documents with you as well as your passport and any visas which may be required.

 The weather will not normally be cause for cancellation of a voyage.
 However, it will determine where the ship will go on the voyage.
 Planned destinations are all subject to weather conditions.
 The Captain - who has ultimate responsibility for the safety of the ship and crew - will determine the best places to visit, taking into account the weather.

 In the unlikely event that the voyage is postponed, a further date will be offered to you.